pnp/cli-microsoft365/docs/docs/cmd/outlook/mail/mail-send.md

 : Specify this option to send the email on behalf of another mailbox, for example a shared mailbox, group or distribution list.
 The sender needs to be a delegate on the specified mailbox.
 Also see the remarks section.

 `--bodyContents <bodyContents>`
-: String containing the body of the e-mail to send
+: String containing the body of the email to send.

 `--bodyContentType [bodyContentType]`
 : Type of the body content.
 Available options: `Text,HTML`.
-Default `Text`
+Default `Text`.

+`--importance [importance]`
+: The importance of the message.
+Available options: `low`, `normal` or `high`.
+Default is `normal`.

 `--saveToSentItems [saveToSentItems]`
-: Save e-mail in the sent items folder.
-Default `true`
+: Save email in the sent items folder.
+Default `true`.

 --8<-- "docs/cmd/_global.md"